 Author: Juliet Bourke

-Drawing on rigorous academic and applied research, Juliet Bourke challenges mainstream assumptions about diversity of thinking, and provides practical ideas to help ensure teams see scenarios broadly, discuss options thoroughly and mitigate social, informational and attentional biases effectively.
+Blending cutting-edge research and highly practical tips, Juliet Bourke challenges mainstream assumptions about diversity of thinking, and delivers a comprehensive framework to help ensure boards and executive teams see scenarios broadly, discuss options thoroughly, mitigate biases effectively and operate inclusively.

 About the author

 Juliet Bourke is an Adjunct Professor in the School of Management and Governance, Business School at UNSW, Chair of the AICD 30% Club Education Working Group and board member of the Global Institute for Women’s Leadership King’s College London (established and chaired by former Prime Minister Julia Gillard AC), qChange (a US-based tech start-up) and Ovarian Cancer Australia.

 Formerly a partner in Human Capital at Deloitte, she has advised executives and board members in over 200 global organisations, including the UN, J&J, BHP, the Australian Army, Woodside and APRA.
 She has served on three Diversity Councils (RBA, Navy and Deloitte).